 The water is freezing.
 I can barely move to keep myself afloat.
 A few times I had already given in to the thought of drowning, except somehow I kept my head above water.
 Were my arms and legs still moving even though I could barely feel them?
 Pins and needles.
 I know I’m in the water, but it felt like attempting to move through sand.
 I can’t see anything else.
 The sky wasn’t white.
-Or overcast gray.
+Or overcast grey.
 It was dark and angry.
 No thunder.
 No rain.
 Just a rage causing the waves that continuously hit me to get harder and harder.
 All I can see is the wave passed, and the next one to come.

 Deciding so late in life to change careers isn’t easy.
 The fear takes over.
 It grips you and stops you from moving.
 The only good thing was that it wouldn’t allow me to move backward either.
 Or so I thought.
 But life isn’t linear where it keeps moving forward.
 No, you stay exactly where you are, but life continues creating ahead, and the distance between where you are and want to be, continues to grow.